e-protocol/server-clientHTTP/README.md

 - Next bytes are the file name
 - Server just read this information and remove it from file before saving

-***No multi-part request write support.
+***No multi-part request write support!
 No file size check!
+Server low lvl security!

 ## Build Requirements
 - Boost 1.83 (Both)